AngelGiampierre/PeruVibe/README.md

 * Return sentiment results from a 'GET' API as percentages to provide a summary of public sentiment.

 ## Usage
-Note: To use this API, a PRO account for X (Twitter) API v2 is necesary (credentials are available in Twitter Developer Portal).
+Note: To use this API, a PRO account for X (Twitter) API v2 is necessary (credentials are available in Twitter Developer Portal).